What is lazy keto diet and why is everyone talking about it?

 As you can see, 83% of the 86 voters have had only positive results on lazy keto.
 A lot of them have also shared their views in the comments of my survey.

 A quick summary of Lazy Keto Survey Feedback

-Below are some quick, useful points that I found on the lazy keto survey I conducted.
+Below are some quick, useful points that I found on a survey I conducted.
 You can read the full comments here.

-A lot of users who commented on my survey about lazy keto practice intermittent fasting, and that seems to help them a lot.
+A lot of users who commented on my survey also practice intermittent fasting, and that seems to help them a lot.

 Measuring ketone and blood glucose

-Some lazy keto diers have shared that they don’t track anything, not even the carbs, but they monitor their blood glucose and ketone level once in a while to make sure they’re on the right track.
+Some of them have shared that they don’t track anything, not even the carbs, but they monitor their blood glucose and ketone level once in a while to make sure they’re on the right track.

 Not tracking after a while

 Some users preferred to track their macros in their early days on keto until they got the hang of how everything works and then switched to complete lazy keto.

 20 grams of carbs per day